-11. If the child restraint is installed in the front passenger seat, push the ignition switch to the ON position.
-The front passenger air bag status light [TM]2^{orr} should illuminate.
-If this light is not illuminated, see "Front passenger air bag and status light" (P.1-35).
-Have the system checked by a NISSAN dealer.
+10. If the child restraint is installed in the front passenger seat, push the ignition switch to the ON position.
+The front passenger air bag status light % should illuminate.
+If this light is not illuminated, see "Front passenger air bag and status light" (P.1-38).
+Have the system checked.
+It is recommended you visit a NISSAN dealer for this service